DKC-Bluegeneral/GitBluePublic/SYO-701 SecPlus.md

+- **XSS**

 	- Flaws in pages rendered by web servers and not the web server code itself (i.e. Apache, IIS) where malicious scripts or code are injected into trusted or innocent web site pages.

 	- Malicious scripts can steal cookies, session tokens, or other sensitive data stored by the browser and used with the site.

 	- Attacker typically sends browser-side scripts to end user.

 	- Can occur anytime a web program uses user input within the output it generates without validating or encoding.

 ## XSS Types:

-### DOM (Document Object Model) Based XSS (Local or Type 0):
+- **DOM (Document Object Model) Based XSS (Local or Type 0):**

 	- In this type of XSS attack, the malicious script is injected and executed client-side by modifying the DOM  directly.

 		- Example: An attacker modifies the URL parameter `?name=<script>alert('XSS')</script>` on a vulnerable webpage.
 The script modifies the DOM to display an alert when the page loads, executing the attack on the user's browser.

-### Reflected XSS (Non-persistent or Type 1):
+- **Reflected XSS (Non-persistent or Type 1):**

 	- In a reflected XSS attack, the malicious script is embedded in a URL or input field, and the server reflects the injected script back to the user's browser without proper validation or encoding.

 		- Example: An attacker crafts a phishing email containing a link to a vulnerable website with the payload `http://vulnerable-site.com/?search=<script>alert('XSS')</script>`.
 When the victim clicks the link and the search parameter is reflected on the page without sanitation, the script is executed in the victim's browser.

-### Stored XSS (Persistent or Type 2):
+- **Stored XSS (Persistent or Type 2):**

 	- Stored XSS occurs when the malicious script is permanently stored on the target server, typically in a database or user-generated content, and is then served to other users who access the affected page.

 		- Example: An attacker posts a malicious script as a comment on a blog or forum, such as `<script>alert('XSS')</script>`.
 When other users visit the page containing the comment, the script executes in their browsers, potentially compromising their accounts or stealing sensitive information.

 ## Request Forgery (CSRF/XSRF)